philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 If you weren't familiar with custom properties in CSS before reading this article, I hope I've convinced you to give them a shot.
 And if you were one of the people skeptical of their necessity, I hope I've changed your mind.

-Custom properties bring a new set of dynamic and powerful capabilities to CSS, and I'm sure many of their biggest strengths are yet to be uncovered.
+Custom properties bring a new set of dynamic and powerful capabilities to CSS, and I'm sure many of their biggest strengths are yet to be discovered.

 Custom properties fill a gap that preprocessor variables simply can't.
 Despite that, preprocessor variables remain the easier-to-use and more elegant choice in many cases.
 Because of this, I firmly believe that many sites will use a combination of both in the future.
 Custom properties for reactive theming and preprocessor variables for static templating.

 I don't think it has to be an either-or situation.
 And pitting them against each other as competitors does a disservice to everyone.